Preparation of Manuscripts

 - Hyperlinks.
 Please leave all URL addresses visible so they can be read in PDF versions of articles.

 Any images included in the text of the article should be placed in the desired location within the manuscript and accompanied by caption text.
-At the copy-editing stage, the editorial team will request the photographs from the author as well as a descriptive line of no more than 125 characters, which will serve as ALT text for accessibility.
+At the copy-editing stage, the editorial team will request a good quality version of the photographs, as well as caption and copyright details for each of the images.

 Authors are responsible for acquiring permission for any copyrighted images prior to submission.
 Otherwise, images should be in exception to the general copyright statue (e.g., public domain, fair use, open access, etc.).
 Authors are responsible for providing these details to the editorial team before the production stage.